collabgear/sharetribe-extras/README.md

 development agency is dedicated to introducing the commonly requested features according to our many years of experience working on marketplace implementations using Sharetribe API and Web Template.

-You can find the live demo of this version at http://sharetribe-flex-extras.collabgear.work:3210/
+You can try out a live demo with the above features at the test site: http://sharetribe-flex-extras.collabgear.work:3210/

 **Features added on top of the standard Sharetribe Web Template**